maxadamo/galera_proxysql/README.md

 - missing SSL support
 - init script management needs to be improved
 - not yet tested on ipv4 only (it should work)
+- I removed support to Ubuntu (I rather concentrate on improving the quality of this module first)

 ## Development